spsforks/SCons-scons-wiki/Home.md

 # The SCons Wiki:

-Welcome to the home of the [SCons](http://www.scons.org) wiki!

-This wiki is an open forum for development and use of SCons.
+Welcome to the wiki of the [SCons](http://www.scons.org) project!
+This is an open forum for development and use of SCons.
 Please, do feel free to contribute.

 # About SCons ![](http://upload.wikimedia.org/wikipedia/commons/thumb/6/69/Im-jabber.svg/48px-Im-jabber.svg.png)

  * [AboutSCons](AboutSCons) - background information about scons
- * [FromMakeToScons](FromMakeToScons) - why scons? a critique to Make, and a history of build systems
+ * [FromMakeToScons](FromMakeToScons) - why scons? a critique of the venerable Make tool, and a history of build systems
  * [SconsVsOtherBuildTools](SconsVsOtherBuildTools) - for those who want to compare SCons to other build tools.
  * [SconsProjects](SconsProjects), open source projects which use SCons (add yours there).
 Can be a useful resource to learn new SCons tricks or just see it in action
  * \#scons IRC channel on Freenode [irc://irc.freenode.net/scons](irc://irc.freenode.net/scons)
+ * The [SCons Discord channel](https://discord.gg/bXVpWAy "invitation link").
+We're trying this as an alternative to IRC as Discord maintains history and allows more formatting options.
+Please join and come say hi!
  * [TalksAndSlides](TalksAndSlides) - videos and presentation slides of SCons talks